cl4irv0yance/Arthropod/README.md

 <code> ./arthropod.sh 192.168.1 </code>

-The tool will do the rest once you select what you want.
+The script will do the rest once you select what you want.

+After the script is finished, it will save the output to a text file for you.

 ------------------------------------------------